 Former Minnesota governor and former wrestler Jesse Ventura can thank fighting and politics for most of his career.
 However, the two halves of his persona have now come together in a far less advantageous way.
-Ventura has sued someone for defaming him by spreading stories about a bar fight Ventura says didn't happen.
-But it gets better -- the target of the suit happens to be dead, and will be played by Bradley Cooper in an upcoming film.
+Ventura sued someone for defaming him by spreading stories about a bar fight Ventura says didn't happen.
+It gets better -- the target of the suit happens to be dead, and will be played by Bradley Cooper in an upcoming film.
 And the lawsuit could set a big precedent for how other celebrity libel cases are decided.

 It's a long story.

 I'm confused.
 Why should I care about Jesse Ventura?

 As we said, he used to be governor of Minnesota.

 He often thinks of running for political office again.
 He thought about running for the Senate seat that Al Franken ended up winning in 2008, and he thought about running for president in 2012.
 He is also reportedly thinking about running for president in 2016 — and choosing Howard Stern as his running mate.
 Stern ran in the New York gubernatorial race in 1994.